 But how do we stop self-loathing and simply love ourselves?

-Today, you’re going to learn how to improve your relationship with yourself and practice more self-love.
+Today, you’re going to learn how to improve your relationship with yourself and to practice self-love.

 Ready?
 Let’s get started!

 - Loving Yourself First: 7 Ways to Love Yourself